If you’re looking for a list of questions to ask your spouse to reconnect, then you’re in the right place!

 Put down the cell phones!

-Make sure yours is out of reach when you start these questions to ask your spouse to reconnect.
+Nothing kills a good conversation like a cell phone.
+So make sure yours is out of reach when you start these questions to ask your spouse.

 If you’re focused on your phone, or if you keep picking it up to check if you have any new Facebook notifications, then your husband will feel like he’s not your priority.
+And the quality of your conversation will suffer.

 In fact, according to sociologist Sherry Turkle,